jrnold/r4ds-exercise-solutions/docs/EDA.md

 There are two methods:

--   `geom_quasirandom` that produces plots that resemble something between jitter and violin.
+-   `geom_quasirandom()` produces plots that are a mix of jitter and violin plots.
 There are several different methods that determine exactly how the random location of the points is generated.
--   `geom_beeswarm` creates a shape similar to a violin plot, but by offsetting the points.
+-   `geom_beeswarm()` produces a plot similar to a violin plot, but by offsetting the points.

 I'll use the `mpg`  box plot example since these methods display individual points, they are better suited for smaller datasets.